4.1 Jurisdiction

 While studying on an ILOP, students will not be eligible for Queen's bursaries and scholarships.

-4.4.9.3.3 Application for an ILOP and Admission to Host University
+4.4.8.3.3 Application for an ILOP and Admission to Host University

 Students are responsible for conducting research on potential host institutions for their ILOP.
 ILOPs will only be granted for international institutions deemed academically similar in quality to Queen's University and Smith School of Business.
 For the Summer term, it is recommended that students attend one of Smith's partner institutions.

 Students must submit the application for an ILOP by the specific deadlines outlined below.
+Students are responsible for paying any fees associated with an ILOP at the time of their request.

 Date | Event |